 Room and board charges are prorated on a per-day basis through the date the student formally checks out of campus housing.
-The student is financially responsible for the condition of his or her vacated room.
+Students are financially responsible for the condition of their vacated rooms.

 If a student withdraws from Lewis & Clark on or before the 15th day of the semester, the Student Health Insurance Plan, Green Energy, and Media fees will be reversed in full.
 If a student withdraws after the 15th day of the semester, the Student Health Insurance Plan, Green Energy, and Media fees will not be adjusted.
 Please note: If claims have already been processed through the student health insurance plan before the student's withdrawal, the insurance fee will not be reversed.

 Miscellaneous charges such as library fines and Student Health Services charges will not be adjusted if a student withdraws from Lewis & Clark.

 If a student drops or withdraws from a course that has an associated fee, the course fee is handled as follows: If the student drops the course before the end of the add/drop period as defined on the academic calendar, then the course fee is reversed in full.
 If the student withdraws from the course after the end of the add/drop period as defined on the academic calendar, then the course fee is not adjusted.

-In the case of a student’s death during the semester, all of his or her semester charges will be reversed in full.
+In the case of a student’s death during the semester, all of the student’s semester charges will be reversed in full.
 If this reversal of charges results in a credit balance on the student’s account, a refund will be made to the student’s estate.

 Refund of Credit Balances